-

 |

-Night and day defence of the Midlands; left
+and day defence of the Midlands; left for

-to the Far East and captured by the Japanese;
+the Far East and captured by the Japanese; codes

 Please